- Tuberous breast deformity is a medical condition where the breasts appear underdeveloped and tubular in shape.

 Excellent results have the potential to transform a patient’s life and boost their self-esteem and confidence immensely.
 Some women who’ve undergone corrective surgery to address TBD report that for the first time in their lives they can feel excited about wearing bikinis, or that they’ve since entered into their first-ever relationship: powerful testaments to the positive transformative power of cosmetic surgery.

-» If you would like to receive free expert medical guidance regarding your surgical options for tuberous breast correction, start an online consultation with a plastic surgeon on Zwivel.
+» If you would like to receive free expert medical guidance regarding your surgical options for tuberous breast correction, connect with our medical review team.

 Stage one: breast skin expansion

 Patients with severe TBD typically lack breast skin or have very tight breast skin around the lower half of the breast, meaning it can be challenging to insert an implant.
 In such cases, the surgery must therefore be carried out in stages, with the first component of the procedure expanding the breast skin to prepare it for an implant, if implants are deemed necessary.